VirtoCommerce/vc-samples/README.md

 * UnmanagedModule - source code for "Sample Unmanaged Module" in [Creating new module](https://virtocommerce.com/docs/vc2devguide/working-with-platform-manager/extending-functionality/creating-new-module) tutorial

 * VcSapIntegration - [Microsoft Logic Apps](https://azure.microsoft.com/en-us/services/logic-apps/) application sample to show how to integrate VirtoCommerce platform with SAP.
-In this Integration module example:
+In this Integration solution example:

     1. Receives new orders from VC
     1. For each order creates 2 objects that will be sent to SAP: Sales_item_in and SALES_PARTNERS